 - 1. Observation.
-Many times forgeries or misclassified images can be identified through direct observation; no image analysis tools are required. - 2.
+Many times forgeries or modified images can be identified through direct observation; no image analysis tools are required. - 2.
 Basic image enhancements.
 Through common algorithms such as sharpening, blurring, scaling, and recoloring, attributes within the image can be made more distinct. - 3.
 Image format analysis.
 Changes to images alter the file format.
 In the case of JPEGs and other lossy image formats, changes to images can be detected. - 4.
 Advanced image analysis.
 Signal analysis can detect manipulations.
-Approaches range from error level analysis to principal component analysis (PCA) and wavelet transformations.
+Approaches range from error level analysis to principal component analysis (PCA), wavelet transformations, and light direction detection.